ddwalk77/streaming-05-smart-smoker/README.md

 ### Smart System
 We will use Python to:

-Simulate a streaming series of temperature readings from our smart smoker and two foods.
+- Simulate a streaming series of temperature readings from our smart smoker and two foods.
-Create a producer to send these temperature readings to RabbitMQ.
+- Create a producer to send these temperature readings to RabbitMQ.
+- Create three consumer processes, each one monitoring one of the temperature streams.
+- Perform calculations to determine if a significant event has occurred.

 We want to stream information from a smart smoker.
 Read one value every half minute. (sleep_secs = 30)